Rambhe Urvashi Menake

 Rambhe Urvashi Menake is a 1999 Indian Kannada-language comedy drama film directed by Arjun and starring Kashinath and Uttara with Akhila, Nisha and Vahini in the titular roles.

 Production

 The film was launched in Bangalore in late 1998.
-The film was shot for a week in White House, Subramanya Nagar, in Bangalore, and the rest of the shoot was completed in Thirthahalli.
+The film was shot for a week in White Horse, Subramanya Nagar, Bangalore, and the rest of the shoot was completed in Thirthahalli.
+The film unit returned to Bangalore to shoot a song.

 Music

 The film has music composed by Hamsalekha.